“Breaker Breaker One-Nine. You got a copy on me, good buddy?”

-“A QSL card is a written confirmation of either a two-way radio communication between two amateur radio stations or a one-way reception of a signal from an AM radio, FM radio, television or shortwave broadcasting station.
-It can also confirm the reception of two-way radio communication by a third party listener.
+“A QSL card is a written confirmation of either a two-way radio communication between two amateur radio stations or a one-way reception of a signal from an AM radio, FM radio, television, or shortwave broadcasting station.
+It can also confirm a third-party listener’s reception of two-way radio communication.
 A typical QSL card is the same size and made from the same material as a typical postcard, and most are sent through the mail as such.

-QSL card derived its name from the Q code “QSL”.
-A Q code message can stand for a statement or a question (when the code is followed by a question mark).
-In this case, QSL? means “do you confirm receipt of my transmission?” while QSL means “I confirm receipt of your transmission.” ( source: http://en.wikipedia.org/wiki/QSL_card )
+QSL card derived its name from the Q code “QSL.”
+A Q code message can stand for a statement or a question (when a question mark follows the code).
+In this case, “QSL?” means “Do you confirm receipt of my transmission?” while “QSL” means “I confirm receipt of your transmission.” ( source: http://en.wikipedia.org/wiki/QSL_card )

 • • • • •

 Every culture has its language.